Pulling a patient up in bed

 - Make sure the head, shoulders, and hips are on the sheet.

 The goal is to pull, not lift, the patient toward the head of the bed.
-The two people moving the patient should stand on opposite sides of the bed.
+The 2 people moving the patient should stand on opposite sides of the bed.
 To pull the person up both people should:

 - Grab the slide sheet or draw sheet on the side of the bed closest to you.